India bans rice shipments to curb price rises

 Last year, the Indian government imposed a 20% export tax to try to discourage foreign sales.
 It has also limited wheat and sugar shipments.

-But exporting abroad can be more lucrative for Indian farmers.
+But exporting can be more lucrative for Indian farmers than selling domestically.

 The government said that farmers would still be able to export other kinds of rice, including long-grain basmati, ensuring they "get the benefit of remunerative prices in the international market".